 and the analytic expressions for $Ic$ and $Is$ are given as:

 and

 \end{widetext}

 The UE integrals are obtained by inserting the UE source into the time integrals \eqref{ICS}.
+The evolution of the second-order source term transfer functions is illustrated in Fig. \ref{fig:UE_source}.
 The resulting time evolution of the kernels and gravitational wave spectrum is displayed in Figs.~\ref{fig:UE_kernels} and \ref{fig:UE_spectrum} respectively.
 At late times the kernel functions decrease roughly as $1/x$, so $\overline{I^2}\sim x^{-2}$ and the pre–projection energy density approaches a constant, in line with the longitudinal baseline.

 For the Dirac--delta isocurvature peak, $\mathcal{P}_S(k)=\mathcal{A}_S\,\delta\!\big(\ln(k/k_p)\big)$, we evaluate along the delta line $d=0$, $s=\tfrac{2}{\sqrt{3}}(k_p/k)$ using Eqs.~\eqref{eq:OmegaGW-dsg2} and \eqref{eq:Ibar2} with the UE kernels.
 The resulting $\Omega_{\rm GW}(k)$ (Fig.~\ref{fig:UE_spectrum}) shows the standard $k^{2}\ln^{2}\!k$ infrared rise, a peak at $k=2c_s k_p$, and the cutoff at $k=2k_p$.